Kometa-Team/Kometa/docs/defaults/movie/writer.md

 | sep_style          | Sets the theme of the separator                                                | `orig`         |                                                    `orig`, `blue`, `gray`, `green`, `purple`, `red`, `stb`                                                     |
 | item_radarr_tag    | Radarr Tag for existing items                                                  |                |                                                         list of tag(s) to be applied to existing items                                                         |

-The below shows an example config.yml with all of the template_variables set away from their defaults:
+The below shows an example config.yml with all the template_variables set away from their defaults:

 ```yaml
 libraries: